com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 **10% of the final grade**

 This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset

-For our project we use two datasets: (1)scraped data from the website [Kofio](https://www.kofio.co/), (2) Kaggle [Coffee Dataset](https://www.kaggle.com/datasets/michals22/coffee-dataset).
+For our project we use two datasets: (1) scraped data from the website [Kofio](https://www.kofio.co/), (2) Kaggle [Coffee Dataset](https://www.kaggle.com/datasets/michals22/coffee-dataset).

-####  Kofio Dataset

-We scraped the necessary data from [Kofio](https://www.kofio.co/) because we couldn't find a suitable dataset that met our requirements regarding coffee flavors, brewing methods, and brands.
+**Kofio Dataset.** We scraped the necessary data from [Kofio](https://www.kofio.co/) because we couldn't find a suitable dataset that met our requirements regarding coffee flavors, brewing methods, and brands.
 Kofio offers a wide range of coffee products from various European brands.
 All of the coffee products on Kofio have the same set of information, as an example:

 <!-- TODO: add price and rating? -->